greengru34/GreenGruHub/README.md

-# SpuzlX
+# ggh

-### What is SpuzlX?
+### What is ggh?
-- SpuzlX is web proxy hoster
+- ggh is web proxy hoster
-- SpuzlX has deployed many web proxys like Dogeub, Interstellar, and even Utopia
+- ggh has deployed many web proxys like Dogeub, Interstellar, and even Utopia
-- SpuzlX has also "cracked" many games like Minecraft and Cookie Clicker
+- ghh has also "cracked" many games like Minecraft and Cookie Clicker

-### Why use SpuzlX?
+### Why use ggh?
-SpuzlX is completly free and ad free
-SpuzlX has highly engaged devolopers reading every forum or question
+ghh is completly free and ad free ggh has highly engaged devolopers reading every forum or question

 ### Socials
 You can follow our official organization